Republic of Korea Navy: Republic of Korea Fleet (Navy Operations Command)

-Headquartered in Pohang, the Commander Air Wing Six is responsible for the operation of naval aircraft.
+Headquartered in Pohang, the Naval Air Command is responsible for the operation of naval aircraft.
 South Korean naval flying started in 1951, with the reconstruction of a former USAF T-6 Texan for naval duties.
 In 1957, the ROK Navy established the Fleet Aviation Unit, which became the Fleet Air Wing in 1977 when the Navy strengthened its naval aviation force by acquiring Grumman S-2 Tracker ASW aircraft and Aérospatiale Alouette III helicopters.
 In 1986, the Fleet Air Wing was renamed the Air Wing Six.
+In 2022, the ROK Navy upgraded the Air Wing Six to the Naval Air Command.

-The Air Wing Six has naval air stations in Pohang (K-3), Mokpo (K-15), Jinhae (K-10), and a detached unit at Jeju International Airport.
-The Air Wing Six, which is led by a rear admiral (lower half), includes three air groups, and operates about 70 fixed-wing and rotary-wing aircraft such as P-3CK Orion maritime patrol aircraft and AW159 Wildcat ASW helicopters.
+The Naval Air Command has naval air stations in Pohang (K-3), Mokpo (K-15), Jinhae (K-10), and a detached unit at Jeju International Airport.
+The Naval Air Command, which is led by a rear admiral (upper half), includes three air groups, and operates about 70 fixed-wing and rotary-wing aircraft such as P-8 Poseidon maritime patrol aircraft and AW159 Wildcat ASW helicopters.

-The ROK Navy plans to upgrade the Air Wing Six to a naval air force command.